-When a server parses PHP, it uses only a single Core for that process.
-Similarly, MySQL uses a single Core to query the database.
-The faster the Core, the faster PHP/MySQL will run.
-High clock speed CPUs provide the fastest single Core performance.
+When a server parses PHP, it uses only a single core to complete that process.
+Similarly, MySQL uses a single core to query the database.
+The faster the core, the faster PHP/MySQL will run.

-When you use 1 Core with 5.3 GHz, PHP can run as fast as 5.3 GHz.
+When you use 1 core with 5.0 GHz, PHP can run as fast as 5.0 GHz.
 The same goes for MySQL.
-This is why PHP, MySQL, WordPress, and other CMS based websites run faster on 5.3 GHz 1 Core vs. 3.3 GHz 2 Cores.
+This is why PHP, MySQL, WordPress, and other CMS based websites run faster on 5.0 GHz 1 core vs. 3.3 GHz 2 cores.

 Don't take our word for it.
-Here is a comparison of single core performance between W-1290P and an E5 CPU popularly used by other providers.
-You can see that the W-1290P single core is twice as fast as the E5:
+Here is a comparison of single core performance among our E-2288G, 5950X, and other CPUs popularly used by other providers.
+You can see that the 5950X single core is more than twice as fast as the E5:

 What If You Want to Run Two PHP Processes?
 Will It Run Faster on 2 Cores?

-In most cases, a 3.3 GHz Core has slower Memory and IPC speeds.
-A 5.3 GHz Core is more likely to have faster Memory and IPC speeds.
-Due to these differences, a 5.3 GHz Core will complete one PHP process much faster.
+In most cases, a 3.3 GHz core has slower Memory and IPC speeds.
+A 5.0 GHz core is more likely to have faster Memory and IPC speeds.
+Due to these differences, a 5.0 GHz core will complete one PHP process much faster.
 Then it will quickly complete another.
-Take WordPress files, for example, a 5.3 GHz Core is more likely to complete two PHP processes much faster when parsing these files.
+Take WordPress files, for example, a 5.0 GHz core is more likely to complete two PHP processes much faster when parsing these files.

 The Fact Behind 1 GB Memory vs. 2 GB Memory